This is Post 27 in the ‘Meditation Guidance’ series.

 The foundational stages of meditation practice require that we familiarise ourselves deeply with embodied Consciousness in all four of the surface bodies, and one of our best guides to this four-fold embodiment is the cycle of the four brahmavihāras.
 The Emotional Body is the third of the surface bodies, and is associated with the Western Quadrant of the mandala, and with the brahmavihāra of mettā.
 It is the Emotional Body that is felt most keenly in the region of the maṇipūra, or Solar Plexus Chakra, which is a point in the centre of the trunk of body just below the solar plexus, which I have written about in the previous post (here).

 As previously in regard to the relationship between the subtle bodies and the chakras, it is helpful in meditation to remember that it is best to think of the Emotional Body as the primary structure – and the maṇipūra chakra as secondary.
-It is also helpful to remember that although the Emotional Body is an apparently personal field of energy associated with our physical body and experienced as extending several inches beyond our physical body, its energetic effect is not limited in space.
+It is also helpful to remember that although the Emotional Body is an apparently personal field of energy associated with our physical body, but experienced as extending several inches beyond our physical body, its energetic effect is not limited in space.
 Indeed it is ultimately not limited in either space or time, and it is certainly not personal.
 While ‘our’ experience of Feeling will include feelings associated with our personal history, it also includes collective feelings that relate to group processes in our family, to the lives of our ancestors, to our culture, and to the soul of our global community.

-So in understanding Loving Kindness (mettā) as a deepening of our embodiment of Consciousness, we are building on the understanding that we have established in connection with Equanimity and Sympathetic Joy, where we saw that these first two brahmavihāras are best understood as the way in which Consciousness is naturally embodied in the Mental Body and Physical Body respectively.
+So in understanding Loving Kindness (mettā) as a deepening of our embodiment of Consciousness, we are building on the understanding that we have established in connection with Equanimity and Appreciative Joy, where we saw that these first two brahmavihāras are best understood as the way in which Consciousness is naturally embodied in the Mental Body and Physical Body respectively.
 The brahmavihāra of Compassion (karuṇā), which I will be addressing in detail in a few weeks time, completes our four-fold understanding, and the four-fold experience of embodied Consciousness that is the brahmavihāras.
 Compassion is often taken to be synonymous with Loving Kindness, but this can be unhelpful and confusing.
 When we come to the brahmavihāra of karuṇā, I will be explaining its association with the Volitional / Intuitional Body – and its particular role in both spiritual motivation and empathy.

 Living as Love is Natural – not an Ideal

-As we come to recognise mettā, or Loving Kindness as an aspect of our own true nature, and as an aspect of our embodiment of Consciousness, there is a very significant deepening of our sense of what it means to live as embodied Consciousness.
-Essentially the practice of mettā is an invitation to recognise that Loving Kindness is an aspect of our true nature, and to live as that love.
+As we come to recognise mettā, or Loving Kindness, as an aspect of our own true nature, and as an aspect of our embodiment of Consciousness, there is a very significant deepening of our sense of what it means to live as embodied Consciousness.
+Ultimately, the practice of mettā is an invitation to recognise that Loving Kindness is an aspect of our true nature, and to live as that love.
 It is perhaps important however, to de-idealise that statement.
 However deeply significant and beneficial it may be to achieve this level of embodiment of Consciousness, it is important to remember that it is in fact completely natural to live as love – or a least to recognise that love is available at any time, through the practice of resting as Consciousness.

 The compensatory adoption of a ‘loving’ identity, is very common, especially in religious and spiritual communities, and while it can sometimes lead practitioners to genuine states of spiritual alignment, as often as not, it is shown to be simply superficial, or psychologically divisive, or at worst, a way of compounding existing psychological wounding, or patterns of spiritual narcissism.